onsclom/my-website/src/content/posts/immediate-feedback.md

 [game juice](https://garden.bradwoods.io/notes/design/juice) to maximize feedback per input.
 If you aren’t careful, programming becomes the opposite.
 I’ll start with an example of a bad feedback loop.

 My first programming course in university taught us C++.
-For coding assigments we were instructed
+For coding assignments we were instructed
 to: `ssh` into university server, `nano main.cpp`, edit our code (without any syntax highlighting or linting), save, exit nano, `g++ main.cpp`, then `./a.out`.
 Needless to say, we all **hated** doing our assignments.
 Was it good to learn basic unix commands?
 Sure.
 Could there have been a better